bennettslin/yearlings_bobtail_app/nav-field-notes.md

     * Upon nav section accessed.

 # Todo
+* Make toggle button "become" logue button.

+* Scrollbar in tablet single column?!
+* Accommodate row reverse in component.

 * Animate toggling of one book to another
 * Collapsing nav should know dynamic widths.
 (Do this after figuring out how to animate toggling of one book to another.)

-* Nav field should hide all contents.
+* Nav field should hide all contents for lyric expand.
 * annotation and wiki rules

+* Allow different manual screen sizes?